jxxcarlson/elmbyexample/README.md

     - Bars2App  -- same, but use List.map and partial application
     - StatusIndicatorApp -- Stateless components
     - ScoreAppWithIndicatorApp  -- Add status indicators to score app
-* RandomNumberApp  -- simple http request to get random integer
+* random: RandomNumberApp  -- simple http request to get random integer
 * weatherApp -- all the files for weather App (get weather data for any city)